JustArchiNET/ArchiBot/Brain/README.md

 Documentation is available **[here](http://developer.syn.co.in/tutorial/siml/elements/siml.html)**, where you will find a full list of the Elements that can be used in a .siml file.

+---

 If you want to test code locally or just check how everything works Synthetic Intelligence Network offers a free tool to develop SIML called **[Syn Bot Studio](http://simlbot.com)**.

-Just load the project and switch to the Console tab to test!
+I have included a .simlproj file compatible with it, so just clone the repo (or download a .zip copy **[here](https://github.com/JustArchi/ArchiBoT/archive/master.zip)**) open ArchiBoT.simlproj and switch to the Console tab to test!

 ---